Improved bounds on Fourier entropy and Min-entropy: Introduction

 We first observe that if a flat polynomial $p$ $1/3$-approximates a Boolean function $f$, then the entropy of the Fourier distribution of $f$ must be ``large''.
 In particular, we show that $\ent(\hat{f}^2)$ must be at least as large as the logarithm of the Fourier sparsity of $p$ (Claim~\ref{cl:entflat}).
 It then follows that assuming the FEI conjecture, a flat polynomial of degree $d$ and sparsity $2^{\omega(d)}$ cannot $1/3$-approximate a Boolean function (Lemma~\ref{lem:flatpoly}).
-However, it is not clear to us how to obtain the same conclusion \emph{unconditionally} (i.e., without assuming that the FEI conjecture is true) and, so we pose the following conjecture.

-\begin{conjecture} No flat polynomial of degree $d$ and sparsity $2^{\omega(d)}$ can $1/3$-approximate a Boolean function.\footnote{We remark that there exists a degree-$d$ flat \emph{Boolean} functions of sparsity $2^d$.
+However, it is not clear to us how to obtain the same conclusion \emph{unconditionally} (i.e., without assuming that the FEI conjecture is true) and, so we pose the following conjecture. \begin{conjecture} No flat polynomial of degree $d$ and sparsity $2^{\omega(d)}$ can $1/3$-approximate a Boolean function. \end{conjecture} \begin{remark} We remark that there exist degree-$d$ flat \emph{Boolean} functions of sparsity $2^d$.
 One simple example on $4$ bits is the function $x_1(x_2+x_3)/2+ x_4(x_2-x_3)/2$.
-By taking a $(d/2)$-fold product of this Boolean function on disjoint variables, we obtain our remark.} \end{conjecture}

-Since we could not solve the problem as posed above, we make progress in understanding this conjecture by further restricting ourselves to the class of \emph{block-multilinear} polynomials.
+By taking a $(d/2)$-fold product of this Boolean function on disjoint variables, we obtain our remark. \end{remark} Since we could not solve the problem as posed above, we make progress in understanding this conjecture by further restricting ourselves to the class of \emph{block-multilinear} polynomials.
 An $n$-variate polynomial is said to be \emph{block-multilinear} if the input variables can be \emph{partitioned} into disjoint blocks such that every monomial in the polynomial has \emph{at most} one variable from each block.
 Such polynomials have been well-studied in functional analysis since the work of Bohnenblust and Hille~\cite{bohnenblust:unbalancing}, but more recently have found applications in quantum computing~\cite{aaronsonambainis:forrelation,montanaro:hypercontractivity}, classical and quantum XOR games~\cite{briet:XOR}, and polynomial decoupling~\cite{Odonnell:decoupling}.
-In the functional analysis literature block-multilinear polynomials are known as \emph{multilinear forms}.
-In an ingenious work~\cite{bohnenblust:unbalancing}, Bohnenblust and Hille showed that for every degree-$d$ multilinear form $p:(\reals^n)^d\to \reals$, we have
+In the functional analysis literature homogeneous block-multilinear polynomials are known as \emph{multilinear forms}.
+In an ingenious work~\cite{bohnenblust:unbalancing}, Bohnenblust and Hille showed that for every degree-$d$ multilinear form $p\colon(\reals^n)^d\to \reals$, we have